-Ensure that the account used to connect to the Microsoft Office 365 Online Service tenant has the required privileges for this operation.
+• For the Microsoft Office 365 (deprecated) connector, if the maximum privileges of Global administrator cannot be used, then in order to collect usage data, the integration user must at a minimum have Exchange administrator and Skype for Business administrator roles in Office365 (available as check boxes under the Custom administrator role).
 For more information, see https://support.office.com/en-gb/article/About-Office-365-admin-roles-da585eea-f576-4f55-a1e0-87090b6aaa9d?ui=en-US&rs=en-GB&ad=GB.